XSpiritWizardX/guessing-game-project/README.md

 Limiting turns dynamically
 Make the limit dynamic by allowing the user to specify the number of attempts.
 We recommend creating an askLimit function that behaves similarly to askRange.
 Be sure to chain the callbacks in the right order to ensure the game is configured properly.
 For example, one valid callback chain order would be askLimit -> askRange -> askGuess.
 If you follow this order, you'll need to call askLimit in the global scope to begin the game.

-Did you find this lesson helpful?

-No

-Yes
-✔︎ Submit Project
-No file chosen
-Archive your file into a .zip folder and click Submit Project to upload.